-The next set of lines speaks on all that hardships the crew was made to contend with after the wreck.
+The next set of lines in The Song of the Wreck speaks on all that hardships the crew was made to contend with after the wreck.
 Although they landed somewhat safely upon the shore, they were not out of danger.
 They faced “famine, sickness, hunger, thirst,” but through all of this “The two were still but one.”
 Nothing could part the boy and the seaman.

 Unfortunately for the kind seaman, his life could not continue.
 He was too ill and malnourished and died after kissing the child one last time.
 The man spoke before his death, entrusting the child’s welfare to his friend.

 To warm them at the fire.